-- The program director/department chair shall review any official transcripts or records of academic work in question, and determine the acceptance of specific courses in satisfaction of a Norwich degree requirement.
+- The program director shall review any official transcripts or records of academic work in question, and determine the acceptance of specific courses in satisfaction of a Norwich degree requirement.
 An official transcript is one that corresponds with the credit granting institution's definition of "official" and is received directly from that institution by Norwich University's College of Graduate and Continuing Studies.
-The term "official transcript" includes any similar document issued by non-academic institutions maintained by an organization to record a person's program of study whether such course work is recorded as an academic credit or not. - In the case of other units of education that are not from an accredited institution or otherwise reviewed by a nationally recognized authority (such as the American Council on Education) but are deemed it be credit worthy, the program director/department chair may request that the unit(s) of education being considered for credit within a program or department can be forwarded to the College's Academic Credit Review Committee (ACRC).
-There the committee will review the materials of the unit(s) of education and make a determination of credit applicability to the program or department in question.
-The appropriate program director or departmental chair can then award up to those credits within the degree in question.
-The program director or departmental chair can allow less credit to be incorporated within the degree program, but never more credit than that which has been approved by the ACRC. - Courses in which a grade of less than B or its equivalent has been earned are not transferable (the grade must be equivalent to 3.0 or higher on a 4.0 scale). - To be considered for transfer credit, such credit or course of study cannot be more than ten (10) years old at the time a Norwich University degree is conferred. - Total credits for transfer cannot exceed one third of the total credits earned for the degree.
-At least two thirds of the required credits for a master's degree must be earned at Norwich.
-There are exceptions to this policy as they pertain to established articulation agreements with specific institutions.
-Exceptions to this policy can also be obtained on an individual basis by appealing to the Norwich University's Committee on Academic Standing and Degree as outlined in the University's regulations.
+The term "official transcript" includes any similar document issued by non-academic institutions maintained by an organization to record a person's program of study whether such course work is recorded as an academic credit or not. - In the case of other units of education that are not from an accredited institution or otherwise reviewed by a nationally recognized authority (such as the American Council on Education) but are deemed it be credit worthy, the program director may request that the unit(s) of education being considered for credit within a program be forwarded to the College's Academic Credit Review Committee (ACRC).
+The committee will review the materials of the unit(s) of education and make a determination of credit applicability to the program.
+The program director may then award up to the maximum amount of credits identified by the ACRC within the degree.
+The program director may accept less credit within the degree program, but never more credit than that which has been approved by the ACRC.

+- Courses in which a grade of less than B, or its equivalent, has been earned are not transferable (the grade must be equivalent to 3.0 or higher on a 4.0 scale). - To be considered for transfer credit, such credit or course of study cannot be more than ten (10) years old by the time the Norwich University degree, into which that credit is transferred, is conferred. - Total credits for transfer cannot exceed one third of the total credits earned for the degree.